Why Banks Should Embrace Digital Payments

 Open banking systems reduce the the time to market for new products and services, including those available through third-party financial service providers.
 This solution can be replicated for reseller purposes and provide digital relationship management tools that help identify the emerging payment and business marketing trends not currently bundled in bank offerings.

 Another innovation gaining momentum is the adoption of real-time payment models, as merchants and buyers who transact regionally and globally drive the push to transfer, receive, and settle funds in seconds.
 Merchant expectations, regulatory pressure, and globalization provoke the digital movement of real-time payment in financial systems.

-Before the pandemic, banks and credit unions could attract customers easily, based on branch location proximity to customer residence or business, community reputation, and financial institution support of convenient user technologies, such as mobile banking.
+Before the pandemic, banks and credit unions attracted customers quickly, based on branch location proximity to customer residence or business, community reputation, and financial institution support of convenient user technologies, such as mobile banking.

-Moving forward, an omnichannel approach will preserve the best attributes of in-branch and digital-first banking.
+Moving forward, an omnichannel approach will preserve the best in-branch and digital-first banking attributes.
 Digital-first financial institutions will stand out against the competition to meet new user expectations and interact with customers across all channels, conveniently and professionally.

 iCheckGateway.com provides digital payment technology solutions that ease the transition to digital banking transformation.
-Contact ICG for more information.
+Contact our relationship managers for more information.